fbpx

 Personalised emails can lead to higher open and click-through rates because they make recipients feel valued.

-To truly leverage personalisation within email design, it’s essential to use relevant data about your audience to create tailored content that speaks directly to them.
+To truly leverage personalisation within email design best practices, it’s essential to use relevant data about your audience to create tailored content that speaks directly to them.

-Here’s how to maximise personalisation in your email designs:
+Here’s how to maximise personalisation in your email designs best practices:

 Use of dynamic fields: Incorporating dynamic fields such as a recipient’s name, location, or recent purchase can immediately create a connection.
 For example, starting your email with “Hi [First Name], check out the latest trends in B2B data” feels more personal than a generic greeting.